Expensive assets justify their place on the Balance sheet by earning returns.

 Does the Firm Have Assets It Needs?

-One way to address his question is through so-called liquidity metrics, which focus on the short term.
-The three most commonly used liquidity metrics are Working Capital, Current Ratio, and the Quick Ratio (Acid-Test Ratio).
-All three take their input data from Balance sheet entries (for the example Balance sheet with these entries, see the Sample Balance sheet in Exhibit 5, above).
+One way to address this question is through so-called liquidity metrics, which focus on the short-term.
+The three most familiar liquidity metrics are Working Capital, Current Ratio, and the Quick Ratio (Acid-Test Ratio).
+All three take their input data from Balance Sheet entries (for the example Balance Sheet with these entries, see the Sample Balance Sheet in Exhibit 5, above).

 The Working Capital Metric

-Working capital is a figure in currency units (such as dollars, pounds, or euro) showing the difference between current resources and current obligations:
+Working capital is a figure in currency units such as dollars, pounds, euro, or Yen. showing the difference between current resources and current obligations:

 Working capital = Current assets – Current liabilities